Qilin-Inc/Qilin/README.md

 - [Contributors](#contributors)

 ## Technologies Used
-- **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
+- *NestJS*: A progressive Node.js framework for building efficient and scalable server-side applications.
-- **Prisma**: An ORM (Object-Relational Mapping) tool that simplifies database access and management.
+- *Prisma*: An ORM (Object-Relational Mapping) tool that simplifies database access and management.
-- **MongoDB**: A NoSQL database that provides a flexible and scalable solution for storing application data.
+- *MongoDB*: A NoSQL database that provides a flexible and scalable solution for storing application data.
-- **JWT (JSON Web Tokens)**: A compact, URL-safe means of representing claims to be transferred between two parties, used for authentication.
+- *JWT (JSON Web Tokens)*: A compact, URL-safe means of representing claims to be transferred between two parties, used for authentication.
-- **WebSocket**: A protocol for full-duplex communication channels over a single TCP connection, enabling real-time data transfer.
+- *WebSocket*: A protocol for full-duplex communication channels over a single TCP connection, enabling real-time data transfer.
-- **Socket.io**: A library that enables real-time, bidirectional communication between web clients and servers.
+- *Socket.io*: A library that enables real-time, bidirectional communication between web clients and servers.
-- **Stripe API**: A payment processing platform that allows for secure and reliable online transactions.
+- *Stripe API*: A payment processing platform that allows for secure and reliable online transactions.
-- **React.js**: A JavaScript library for building user interfaces, particularly for single-page applications.
+- *React.js*: A JavaScript library for building user interfaces, particularly for single-page applications.
-- **Tailwind CSS**: A utility-first CSS framework for creating custom designs without leaving your HTML.
+- *Tailwind CSS*: A utility-first CSS framework for creating custom designs without leaving your HTML.
-- **Redis**: An in-memory data store used for caching and managing real-time data efficiently.
+- *Redis*: An in-memory data store used for caching and managing real-time data efficiently.
-- **Riot Games API**: An API that provides access to gaming data, allowing integration of game-related features.
+- *Riot Games API*: An API that provides access to gaming data, allowing integration of game-related features.
-- **Next.js**: A React framework that enables server-side rendering and static site generation for improved performance.
+- *Next.js*: A React framework that enables server-side rendering and static site generation for improved performance.
-- **Cloudinary**: A cloud-based service for managing images and videos, providing storage, transformation, and delivery.
-- **Turborepo**: A high-performance build system for JavaScript and TypeScript monorepos.
+- *Turborepo*: A high-performance build system for JavaScript and TypeScript monorepos.
-- **Nodemailer**: A module for Node.js applications to allow easy email sending.
-- **Multer**: A middleware for handling multipart/form-data, used for file uploads.

 ## Individual Contribution

 #### Suvan Sarkar